+22.3.9 Transmission of NON_HT and HT format PPDUs with more antennas

-22.3.9 Transmission of NON_HT format PPDUs with more than one antenna
+22.3.9.1 Transmission of 20 MHz NON_HT format PPDUs with more than one antenna

-When a VHT device transmits a NON_HT format PPDU with the MODULATION parameter set to OFDM it shall apply the cyclic shifts defined in Table 22-8 (Cyclic shift values for L-STF, L-LTF, L-SIG and VHTSIG-A fields of the packet).22.3.10.12 Non-HT duplicate transmission
+When a VHT STA transmits a NON_HT format PPDU with the MODULATION parameter set to OFDM the STA shall apply the cyclic shifts defined in Table 22-8 (Cyclic shift values for L-STF, L-LTF, L-SIG and VHTSIG-A fields of the packet).

+22.3.9.2 Transmission of HT format PPDUs with more than four antennas

+When a VHT STA transmits an HT_MF format PPDU, the STA shall apply the cyclic shifts defined in Table 22-8 (Cyclic shift values for L-STF, L-LTF, L-SIG and VHTSIG-A fields of the packet) for the non-HT portion of the PPDU, including the HT-SIG field.

+22.3.10.12 Non-HT duplicate transmission

 When the TXVECTOR parameter FORMAT is set to NON_HT and the TXVECTOR parameter NON_HT_MODULATION is set to NON_HT_DUP_OFDM, the transmitted PPDU shall be a non-HT duplicate.
 Non-HT duplicate transmission is used to transmit to non-HT OFDM STAs, HT STAs, or VHT STAs that may be present in a part of a 40 MHz, 80 MHz or 160 MHz channel.
 The VHT-SIG-A, VHT-STF, VHTLTF and VHT-SIG-B fields are not transmitted.
-The L-STF, L-LTF, and L-SIG fields shall be transmitted in the same way as in the VHT transmission.
-Note that for the non-HT duplicate transmission, the Length field in L-SIG doesn’t include VHT-SIG-A, VHT-STF, VHT-LTF and VHT-SIG-B.
+The L-STF, L-LTF, and L-SIG fields shall be transmitted in the same way as in the VHT transmission, with the exceptions for the Rate and Length fields listed in 22.3.8.1.4 (L-SIG definition in the L-SIG).

-Dk,n is Dk,n is defined in 19.3.9.4.3 (HT-SIG definition)
+Dk,n is Dk,n is defined to be dk,n in 17.3.5.10 (OFDM modulation)

 22.3.18.1 Transmit spectrum mask

-For transmissions using a 20 MHz channel
+For VHT transmissions using a 20 MHz channel

 the transmit spectrum shall have a 0 dBr (dB relative to the maximum

 spectral density of the signal) bandwidth not exceeding 18 MHz, -20 dBr at 11 MHz frequency offset,